To delete files or folders on dropbox.com:

 To remove a file from your Dropbox, drag-and-drop it somewhere out of your Dropbox folder.
 To delete the file, drag the file or folder to your Recycle Bin or Trash.

-Permanently deleting a file means that you can't recover it.
+If you permanently delete a file, you can't recover it later.
 Only the owner of a shared folder, or the person who originally uploaded a file that nobody else has edited, can permanently delete a file.
 Any files that appear in gray were previously deleted and can still be either recovered or permanently deleted.

 To permanently delete files using the file browser on dropbox.com:

 To permanently delete files using the deleted files page on dropbox.com:

 To permanently delete a shared folder, use the same steps as permanently deleting files or folders.

 If you own the folder, permanently deleting it removes the shared folder from the Dropbox accounts of all members of the folder and their access is permanently removed.
 If you want to leave members with a copy of the folder, unshare it instead.

 If you don’t own the folder, it is removed from your Dropbox account and you can’t access it.
 All other members of the folder still have access.

 Note: If you’re a member of a Dropbox Business team, you can’t permanently delete team content that others have edited.
 Only Dropbox Business admins can permanently delete team content.

 Notes about permanently deleting files